In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 What is a licking branch?

-You can simply cut a branch and tie it into a tree at the proper height where you want to make the mock scrape.
+You can simply cut a branch and tie it into a tree at the proper height where you want to make the scrape.
 Similar to the way I tied a branch in for the scrape dripper in the video above.

 2. A Well Used Trail Nearby